 A shipping label printer can be a serious time-saver for online sellers.
 It seems so simple - just a machine that can print some labels.
 But if you're used to cutting and taping, or even handwriting addresses, you're in for a treat.
-Buying a shipping label printer can help you speed up packaging and sending orders out - but is it right for you?
+Buying shipping label printers can help you speed up packaging and sending orders out - but are they right for you?
 So if you're not sure whether it's worth buying one, read on!
 We're here to help!

 We think if you're shipping at least 5-10 orders a week, a shipping label printer may be helpful for you.
 It's a high upfront cost, but you never need to buy ink, and it'll cut your processing time down so that you can focus more on making.

 The largest benefit to buying a shipping label printer, in my opinion, is the amount of time you'll save during packaging and shipping.
+Shipping label printers print faster than standard printers and their quality is very consistent.
 You can print an entire batch of labels at once, and every order will be labeled the exact same for consistency.
 Your end products will look more professional, and the labels really do print in seconds.

 I've found that my shipping label printer has been great for my efficiency.
 Now I'll print order receipts, lay out products near those receipts, then print all of my shipping labels at once, put them near the product/receipts, and then I can just package everything in one go.
-Before I had a label printer, I would be constantly moving - I left my pen over here, or my label cutter was over there.
+Before I even knew about shipping label printers, I would be constantly moving - I left my pen over here, or my label cutter was over there.
 It felt like it took minutes, not seconds, to process labels and get them attached to orders.
-Plus, printing them on my laser printer at the right size was always a trial-and-error process.
+Plus, to successfully print shipping labels on my laser printer at the right size was always a trial-and-error process.